 Praktica Super TL 35mm camera review

 This is a review of the Praktica Super TL 35mm SLR camera which was made by Pentacon some time between 1968 and 1976.
-The pictures in the gallery below can also be viewed full screen here.

 I purchased this camera as a non working model with an aim to servicing it and restoring it to it’s fully working condition.
 There were several units available from the same supplier on eBay, but because my intention was to improve my repair skills, I concentrated on finding a unit which was in good cosmetic condition to purchase rather than worrying too much about the faults.